-All genres of dance/movement are given consideration for workshops that meet a need/demand that is not being met without the proposed workshop for specialized skill development in dance or affiliated practices.
+All genres of dance/movement are given consideration for workshops that meet a need/demand that is not being met without the proposed workshop, for specialized skill development in dance or affiliated practices.
 A reminder that proposals employing digital strategies such as online workshops using video conferencing and other tools are welcomed.

 The workshop must not be regular ongoing classes or summer programs normal to the coordinator.
 There is no level restriction.
 Workshop proposals from coordinators seeking to offer specialized education in technique, professional development, and healthy dancer education to a community that is not otherwise receiving the education type on offer by the proposed educator generally score well during the allocation assessment.
 This often involves hiring an educator from outside Alberta to enrich a community with new ideas or practices or bringing educators from around Alberta to encourage the exchange of ideas that are new to the community the coordinator is targeting.

 The price point for a given participant can vary depending upon the educator’s rate, anticipated enrollment, workshop contact hours, and other costs.
 We look for workshops that can balance value for money while continuing to remain accessible to their community and pay their educator(s) appropriately.
 Some coordinators choose to offer different price points to ensure that all who wish to participate can do so via a sliding scale.